Code-Institute-Submissions/abdullahalsehaim-Portfolio1/README.md

 ### Structure

-1. Home page: An introduction about Trim and some of the oldest historic structures in the town
-2. Timeline:  A vertical timeline section that displays the origins of Trim in chronological order.
+**1. Home page:** An introduction about Trim and some of the oldest historic structures in the town **2.
+Timeline:**  A vertical timeline section that displays the origins of Trim in chronological order.
 3. Events: Three of the largest events that take place to this day within proximity of the structures.
 4. Information: A brief guide on how visitors can best experience these structures, links to more information and maps.
 5. Form: A contact page where web users can suggest changes to the website to more accurately portray the town.